 Electives must be selected from the list provided from the SIT10122 qualification on TGA, elsewhere in the SIT Training Package, or any other current training package or accredited course.

 The Certificate I in Tourism (Australian Indigenous Culture) completed in this course results in the achievement of two (2) Year 11 course units.
-Completion of 55 hours of work placement (equivalent to one (1) ADWPL endorsed program unit equivalent) is compulsory to meet course requirements, and must be from industry related placement/employment relevant to the job outcome at this level.
+Completion of 55 hours of work placement (equivalent to one (1) ADWPL endorsed program unit equivalent) is compulsory to meet course requirements, and must be from industry-related placement/employment relevant to the job outcome at this level.

 Certificate II in Tourism